xbach/docs/trezor-user/advanced_features.rst

 You can change your recovery seed given that you are still in possession of your TREZOR recovery card.
 However, doing so safely is a multi-step process.
 Be sure to follow the instructions carefully.

 .. warning:: Do not simply transfer your coins outside of your TREZOR!
-They may be stolen, even if they are on a non secure device for a very short time.
+They may be stolen, even if they are on a nonsecure device for a very short time.

 In order to change your recovery seed, you will need: